effectivecore/core/docs/development.md

 - supported table prefixes (global);
 - supported connections to remote storages via manual initialization process;
 - distributed queries to remote storages not supported;
-- storage initialization will start after first data call.
+- storage will initialize only if required.

 Foreign key constraint support:
 - on update: 'cascade' (not tested feature: 'restrict'|'no action');